TVPlayerSupport/IPTVPlayerSupport/index.md

 - etc. . . . . .
 - (Save your xxx.txt file as UTF-8)

- B. Make your own m3u playlist (format 1)
+ B. Make your own M3U playlist (format 1)

-- Name your playlist as xxx.txt, then edit and save your txt file in format as below:
+- Name your playlist as xxx.txt, then edit and save your file in format as below:
 - #EXTM3U
 - #EXTINF:-1 tvg-logo="sample.png" group-title="No group",Channel 1
 - Channel 1,https://edge.music-choice-play-chaina/play/chunklist.m3u8